Frequently Asked Questions

 What sort of professional development will be offered?

 Professional development will be tailored to participant needs, but will include: financial literacy (i.e. personal money management) training, resume writing, interviewing skills, career exploration, workplace readiness, problem solving, community building, civic knowledge, among other relevant skills.
-In addition, host site partner organizations are required to provide on-the-job training needed for specific roles and related professional development to members serving at their organization as well.
+DSCI will host required in-person professional development on a monthly basis with additional tasks within the BuildWithin platform that Members will be compensated for as part of their work time.
+In addition, Host Site Partner organizations are required to provide on-the-job training needed for specific roles and related professional development to Members serving at their organization as well.

 When is the deadline to complete the Host Site Partner Application?